ether/etherpad-lite/doc/api/hooks_server-side.md

 Supported return values:

 * `undefined`: No change in access status.
+* `'permitOnce'`: Override the user's read-only access for the current `COLLABROOM` message only.
+Has no effect if the current message is not a `COLLABROOM` message, or if the user already has write access to the pad.
-* `true`: Override the user's read-only access for all `COLLABROOM` messages from the same socket.io connection (including the current message, if applicable) until the client's next `CLIENT_READY` message.
+* `true`: (**Deprecated**; return `'permitOnce'` instead.)
+Override the user's read-only access for all `COLLABROOM` messages from the same socket.io connection (including the current message, if applicable) until the client's next `CLIENT_READY` message.
 Has no effect if the user already has write access to the pad.
 Read-only access is reset **after** each `CLIENT_READY` message, so returning `true` has no effect for `CLIENT_READY` messages.

 Context properties: